 Chinese food is hard to define, because the country is so vast - every region has its own distinct cuisine.

-From pandas to kung-fu masters, mud baths and waterfalls, introducing the best family activities in China.
+From panda watching to mud baths to waterfalls, we introduce the best family activities.

-China has got tourism problems; we've got the low down on what you can do to travel better in China.
+China has got tourism problems; we've got the low down on what you can do to travel better.

 From cycling to walking, exploring Yunnan or the Great Wall, our China travel guides are an indispensable resource.